-- no employment agreements;
+no employment agreements;

 - no cash severance benefits;

 - no supplemental defined benefit pensions; and

 - no tax gross-up payments.

+The Compensation Committee believes the above practices are appropriate in light of the Company's current objectives and compensation philosophies but reserves the right to re-visit these practices in the future as may be appropriate.
 The Compensation Committee takes into account competitive market practices with respect to the salaries and total direct compensation of the NEOs and other key employees.
 Members of the Committee consider market practices by reviewing public and non-public information for executives at comparable companies and funds.
 The Committee also has the authority to utilize compensation consultants to better understand competitive pay practices and has retained such expertise in the past.